-A new experimental platform promises to speed up the discovery of how infectious bacteria become resistant to antibiotics (antibiotic resistance).
-The microfluidic application quickly encapsulates bacteria with varying concentrations of antibiotics to analyze how they evolve to become resistant.
+A new experimental platform promises to accelerate understanding how infectious bacteria develop antibiotic resistance.
+The microfluidic application rapidly encapsulates bacteria with varying antibiotic concentrations to study how they evolve to become resistant.

-The established technique for studying antibiotic resistance involves feeding antibiotics in gradually increasing amounts to vials of bacteria in a solution.
-That reveals how some microbes evolve resistance, but favors mutants that grow fastest and makes it difficult to control other factors like population size, number of generations and the space they occupy, all of which can influence the evolutionary process.
-Putting cells into microdroplets overcomes those limitations by allowing researchers to fine-tune their environments, allowing them to study new evolutionary trajectories.
+The established technique for studying antibiotic resistance involves gradually increasing the number of antibiotics fed to vials of bacteria in a solution.
+It reveals how some microbes evolve resistance, but it favors mutants that grow the fastest, making it difficult to control other factors such as population size, number of generations, and space occupied, all of which can influence the evolutionary process.
+By encapsulating cells in microdroplets, researchers can fine-tune their environments, allowing them to study new evolutionary trajectories.

 Related Content: Embryonic Heart Simulation In Microfluidic System